 External pipes are obvious – those need to be wrapped in advance of freezing temperatures.
 But don’t forget exposed pipes on external walls like in places like your garage or crawl space.

 Now that all the leaves have fallen, get them out of there so they don’t rot or worse: allow water to pool/divert around your foundation, causing upheaval.

-Think you’re gonna save a few bucks while on that cruise this winter?
 Don’t skimp on the thermostat – exposing your foundation to colder temps is never a good idea.

 Adding a little extra mulch in your landscaping – right up to your foundation – is a good way to insulate your foundation against colder air.
 The warmer you can keep your slab, the better.

 While this winter prep list will help protect your foundation from the cold, there are other things you will need to consider year-round in relation to potential foundation issues and the need for repair. if you think you might have a foundation issue, schedule your free evaluation and know for sure!